-With two pianists for parents, Bri has been making music since before she can remember.
-She started playing violin when she was four years old, and since then picked up piano, mandolin, guitar, French horn, and a little bit of banjo.
-Bri was born and raised in northwestern Wisconsin, but she has strong roots in Tennessee.
-She spent her childhood summers eating okra and sweet corn in the Tennessee countryside.
-Many of her favorite family stories center around Uncle Jimmy, who owned The Uptown Club nightclub in the notorious original Printer’s Alley.
+Born to pianist parents, Murphy started playing violin when she was four years old.
+Since then she’s picked up piano, mandolin, guitar, French horn, and a little bit of banjo.
+While growing up in northwestern Wisconsin, she spent her childhood summers eating okra and sweet corn in the Tennessee countryside.
+A southerner at heart, her favorite family stories center around Uncle Jimmy, proprietor of The Uptown Club in the notorious original Printer’s Alley.

 Murphy planned on enrolling in law school after graduating from Wellesley College, but fate had different plans in store.
 A series of personal tragedies led to a period of deep reflection, and in 2011 she moved to Nashville on a whim.
 “I didn’t know anyone there, and was immediately overwhelmed,” Murphy tells us.
 Rededicating herself to music, she began attending Belmont University (she now has her Masters in Classical Violin) during the day and gigging at night.
 Her virtuosity was quickly noticed, and Murphy has since shared the stage with artists from Chris Stapleton to Tanya Tucker, and toured the world as a fiddle player and background vocalist for other artists.